-(1) "Facilities" means land and buildings or any portion thereof, equipment individually or collectively, or any other tangible capital asset, wherever located, and whether owned or leased by the institution.

-(2) "Idle facilities" means completely unused facilities that are excess to the institution's current needs.

-(3) "Idle capacity" means the unused capacity of partially used facilities.
-It is the difference between:

-(a) that which a facility could achieve under 100 percent operating time on a one-shift basis less operating interruptions resulting from time lost for repairs, setups, unsatisfactory materials, and other normal delays; and b.
-The costs of idle facilities are unallowable except to the extent that:

-(b) the extent to which the facility was actually used to meet demands during the accounting period.
+- (1) "Facilities" means land and buildings or any portion thereof, equipment individually or collectively, or any other tangible capital asset, wherever located, and whether owned or leased by the institution. - (2) "Idle facilities" means completely unused facilities that are excess to the institution's current needs. - (3) "Idle capacity" means the unused capacity of partially used facilities.
+It is the difference between: - (a) That which a facility could achieve under 100 percent operating time on a oneshift basis less operating interruptions resulting from time lost for repairs, setups, unsatisfactory materials, and other normal delays; and - (b) The extent to which the facility was actually used to meet demands during the accounting period.
 A multi-shift basis should be used if it can be shown that this amount of usage would normally be expected for the type of facility involved.